-To operate, press the following buttons:
+To change the dome lamp settings, press the following:

-OFF : Press to turn off the dome lamps when a door is open.
+OFF: Press to turn off the dome lamps.
 An indicator light on the button will turn on when the dome lamp override is activated.

-Press OFF again to deactivate this feature and the indicator light will turn off.
-The dome lamps will come on when doors are opened.
+Press OFF again to deactivate this feature and the indicator light turns off.